 |November 14||Kershaw’s Division left the Shenandoah Valley to return to the Army of Northern Virginia around Petersburg.|

-The regiment surrendered 2 officers and 48 enlisted men under Colonel McBride
+The 10th Georgia Infantry Regiment surrendered 2 officers and 48 enlisted men under Colonel McBride